-Learn how to prune an old apple tree and use these five easy steps, alongside some scrumptious pictures, to keep them small and cure the common problems for apple growers.
+Learn the best time of year to prune apple trees using these 5 easy steps - with some scrumptious pictures.
+Find out how to keep them small and cure the common problems for apple growers.

-As a rule, a healthy apple tree in England is one with a glossy dome outline and strong, well-balanced branches bursting with rosy red and green fruit.
+As a rule, a healthy apple tree in England is one with a glossy dome outline.
+It should have strong, well-balanced branches bursting with rosy red and green fruit.

-Of course, they do not produce sweet pomaceous apples all year long, but your fruit garden should resemble a flourishing lustrous woody plant towards the end of British summer time.
+Of course, they do not produce sweet pomaceous apples all year long.
+But, a fruit garden should resemble a flourishing lustrous woody plant towards the end of British summer time.

-That said, if your crop is looking a little sparse on productivity with distorted leaves or even worse, showing signs of fungal infection, the culprit for unbalanced foliage and disappointing fruit returns, is neglect or over pruning - more often than not.
+So what if the crop is looking a little sparse on productivity with distorted leaves?
+Or even worse, showing signs of fungal infection.
+The culprit for unbalanced foliage and disappointing fruit returns, is neglect or over pruning - more often than not.

 Knowing how to prune apple trees in England also means having the proper pruning equipment.
 You cannot hope to create a sturdy arboreal framework using blunt secateurs and a rusty old wood saw.

-This simple list of required equipment for pruning apple trees is based on cutting branches which are no more than three inches in diameter.
+We base this simple list of required equipment for pruning apple trees on cutting branches which are no more than three inches in diameter.